jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 Cons:
 - Zero HA when AWS Region fails
 - Likely Doubles cost of RDS for each hot replica, and the network traffic to sync data.
+- Perhaps some write latency during synchonous writes to standby replicas
 - Not a scaling solution

-### - Use RDS Rread Replicas
+### - Use RDS Read Replicas
-It is possible to failover with read replicas.
+It is possible to create a failover solution with read replicas, though this is typically done when read replicas have already been deployed into the environment

-- Pros:
+Pros:
+- Move Anayltic or Reporting workloads off of master db on to RR's
+- Replicas can be promoted to their own db's
+- Asyncronous reads create delayed consistencies on replicas but provide zero latency writes

-- Cons:
+Cons:
+- Apps must update connection config
 ### - Migrate to Aurora RDS Service
-- Pros:
+Pros:
-- Cons:
+Cons:

 #### Decision
 We will apply the RDS Multi AZ architecture to add high availability to our RDS production instances as it is the recommended best practice to adding HA to RDS.